drisDev8/Patient-Data-Case-Study-Project/README.md

 This project analyzes patient healthcare data to uncover patterns in demographics, medical conditions, and treatment costs.
 Using descriptive and prescriptive analytics with interactive dashboards, it identifies high-risk groups and cost trends, delivering actionable insights for better decision-making.

 ## 📂 Datasets Information
-1. Source: Provided as part of the US Healthcare Case Study
-2. Size: 10k Patients
-3. Contents: The dataset contains 15 columns covering patient details, admission records, and billing data.
 **Key Columns:**
 a.
-Patient_ID → Unique identifier for each patient
+Patient_ID → Unique identifier for each patient <br>
 b.
-Age → Age of the patient
+Age → Age of the patient <br>
 c.
-Gender → Male / Female
+Gender → Male / Female <br>
 d.
-Medical Condition → Reported illness (e.g., Asthma, Diabetes)
+Medical Condition → Reported illness (e.g., Asthma, Diabetes) <br>
 e.
-Admission Type → Emergency, Urgent, Elective
+Admission Type → Emergency, Urgent, Elective <br>
 f.
-Date of Admission → Patient admitted in the hospital
+Date of Admission → Patient admitted in the hospital <br>
 g.
-Billing Amount → final amount that the patient had to pay out of pocket after the insurance has paid its part
+Billing Amount → Final amount that the patient had to pay out of pocket after the insurance has paid its part <br>
 h.
-Insurance Type → Coverage details
+Insurance Type → Coverage details <br>

-Other Columns: Hospital, Room Number, Doctor, Discharge Date and others.
+Other Columns: Hospital, Room Number, Doctor, Discharge Date and others. <br><br>

-Usage: Data is used for descriptive and prescriptive analytics to study disease prevalence, demographic trends, and patient cost optimization.
+**Usage:** Data is used for descriptive and prescriptive analytics to study disease prevalence, demographic trends, and patient cost optimization. <br>
-Note: Dataset has been cleaned and structured for analysis (e.g., standardizing format, creating demographic buckets).
+**Note:** Dataset has been cleaned and structured for analysis (e.g., standardizing format, creating demographic buckets).

 ## 🎯Problem Statement:
 Analyze the impact of demographics and admission types on healthcare costs and outcomes.